 Likine was convicted on November 14, 2008 after a one-day jury trial.
 During deliberation, the jury sent out a note asking if Likine was employed during the time in question and the judge informed them that this information was irrelevant.
 Likine was sentenced to one year of probation and given credit for 48 days of time served in custody.

-In 2009, Likine filed an appeal, with assistance from the Michigan Innocence Clinic at the University of Michigan Law School as well as Michael Steinberg of the American Civil Liberties Union of Michigan and pro-bono attorney Mark Kriger.
+In 2009, Likine filed an appeal, with assistance from the Michigan Innocence Clinic at the University of Michigan Law School as well as Michael Steinberg of the American Civil Liberties Union of Michigan.

 In January, 2010, a Family Court judge acknowledged that Likine’s monthly payments had been erroneously increased and reduced the monthly payment by 98 percent to $25 a month.
 The judge recognized that the assessment was incorrectly based on imputed income, in violation of guidelines that bar such imputation for persons subsisting on disability payments.

-Likine’s lawyers argued on appeal that the trial court violated her constitutional right to due process by excluding evidence of her inability to.
+Likine’s lawyers argued on appeal that the trial court violated her constitutional right to due process by excluding evidence of her inability to pay.
 In April 2010, the Michigan Court of Appeals upheld the conviction.

 In July 2012, the Michigan Supreme Court reversed the conviction.
-The Court held that a defendant in a child support prosecution must be allowed to rebut evidence of non-payment with evidence that the defendant was unable to pay because of circumstances beyond her control, including incarceration, hospitalization or a diagnosed disability.
+The Court held that a defendant in a child support prosecution must be allowed to rebut evidence of non-payment with evidence that it was impossible for the defendant to pay because of circumstances beyond her control, including incarceration, hospitalization or a diagnosed disability.
+Pro-bono attorney Mark Kriger joined the defense team and began preparing for trial.

 On November 14, 2012, the prosecution dismissed the case.